SquadFM/Falcon-4-BMS-Linux/README.md

 - In winetricks > select the default wineprefix > Install a Windows DLL or component > select the following
   - dotnet48 (this will automatically install dotnet40 too)
   - vcrun2015
+  - dxvk (not required but can increase FPS)
 - Ignore any error notifications during installation (they are automatically skipped after a few seconds; no need to press "OK")
 - Once the installation is finished you can close the winetricks window(s)
 - Download BMS installer and updates from https://www.falcon-bms.com/downloads/ (use qBittorrent as other torrent apps have had issues with the download in the past)